Our latest whitepaper “Enabling employee wealth through ESOP liquidity” is out!

 1. What are SARs?

-SARs do not represent actual equity, nor do employees (as SARS beneficiaries) become shareholders.
-Employees only enjoy the economic benefit of a specific number of shares, which was agreed at the time when the SAR was granted.
+SARs do not represent actual equity, nor do the SAR holders(as SARS beneficiaries) become shareholders.
+They only enjoy the economic benefit of a specific number of shares, which was agreed at the time when the SAR was granted.

-For example, if an employee holds 100 SARs, the prices being INR 100 and INR 500 at the time of grant and exercise respectively, the employee will receive INR 40,000 (400*100) as payout.
+For example, if a SAR holder holds 100 SARs, the prices being INR 100 and INR 500 at the time of grant and exercise respectively, then he/she will receive INR 40,000 (400*100) as payout.

 2. How are SARs granted?